 It is expected that a new diagnostic tool will lead to better treatment of cancer, which is difficult to diagnose.
-This tool was developed by researchers at the Academy Salgrenska cancer and doctors at the University Hospital Salgrenska, Sweden.
+This tool was developed by cancer researchers at the Academy Salgrenska and physicians at the University Hospital Salgrenska, Sweden.
 Their study, which was published in the precise accuracy of ontology JCO, started with a cancer patient.

-"We believe that the described analytical methods have fairly direct effects, which can help patients who do not have a proper diagnosis of cancer," - says Jonas Nilsson, Professor of Experimental Surgical Oncology and Director of the Center Salgrenska cancer.
+"We believe that the described analytical methods have fairly direct effects, which can help patients who do not have the correct diagnosis of cancer," - says Jonas Nilsson, Professor of Experimental Surgical Oncology and Director of the Center Salgrenska cancer.

 The patient came to the university Salgrenska hospital with lung cancer, which was repeated several times, in spite of various treatments.
 The disease was fatal, but the patient has passed several biopsies to study to death.
 The key to the correct diagnosis in this case turned out to be the identification and determination of the nature and origin of the tumor in the details that did not correlate with the clinical picture.
 This required a large number of samples before and after the patient's death.